code-dot-org/aiproxy/README.md

 ### example usage

-When running rubric tester locally, you will pick a dataset to measure accuracy against, an experiment to define the ai config, and other optional config parameters. with no params, an experiment using gpt-3.5-turbo is used to evaluate all 6 ai-enabled lessons in CSD Unit 3, measuring accuracy against the default dataset which contains about 20 labeled student projects per lesson.
+When running rubric tester locally, you will pick a dataset to measure accuracy against and other optional config parameters. with no params, an experiment using gpt-3.5-turbo is used to evaluate all 6 ai-enabled lessons in CSD Unit 3, measuring accuracy against the default dataset which contains about 20 labeled student projects per lesson.

 GPT 3.5 Turbo is the default because a complete test run with that model costs only $0.20 whereas a complete test run with GPT 4 (classic) costs about $12.00.